telekom/pubsub-horizon-starlight/README.md

 ./gradlew bootRun --args='--spring.profiles.active=publisher-mock'
 ```

+## Contributing

+We're committed to open source, so we welcome and encourage everyone to join its developer community and contribute, whether it's through code or feedback.
+By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Code of Conduct

 This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) in version 2.1 as our code of conduct.
 Please see the details in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 All contributors must abide by the code of conduct.

-By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Licensing